adamsilver/fdpb/01-a-registration-form.md

 };
 ```

-### Technical Design
+### Initialisation

-Having finished defining our `FormValidator` we're now ready to intitialise it.
+Having finished defining the `FormValidator` component we're now ready to initialise it.
 To create an instance of `FormValidator` you need to pass the form element as the first parameter.

 ```JS
 var validator = new FormValidator(document.getElementById('registration'));
 ```

-To validate the email field, for example, call the `addValidator` method as shown below.
+To validate the email field, for example, call the `addValidator` method:

 ```JS
 validator.addValidator('email', [{